GregoryMateoBarber/excel-recipes/README.md

 # Excel Recipes
-Formulas and operations cooked up over the years in Microsoft Excel, Power Query, PowerPivot, or VBA
+Formulas and operations cooked up over the years in Microsoft Excel, Power Query, PowerPivot, or VBA.
+There are also some notes from my experiences.

 All "code" is stored in Markdown files.
 There is no styling, sadly.